 There are also studies which show that higher Prolactin isn’t always associated with lower Testosterone levels, but I think there’s enough evidence for me to avoid gluten for other health reasons alone.
 If it helps with my Testosterone levels then great.

 Unsprouted grains have been shown to increase inflammation in the body (51).
-However it should noted that often these studies take place in sick people (coeliac disease, obese, or have gut issues).
+However, it should be noted that often these studies take place in sick people (coeliac disease, obese, or have gut issues).
 And some studies show that grain consumption in healthy people does not lead to inflammation (53).
 This makes sense.

-However I take the following approach – first there are a few studies showing there may be negative sides to eating grains, especially modern wheat.
+However I take the following approach – first, there are a few studies showing there may be negative sides to eating grains, especially modern wheat.
 So as someone who wants peak performance I avoid them.
 If I do eat grains, I will soak, sprout, or ferment them first.
 This helps reduce anti-nutrients and improve absorption.